 I believe that everyone varies greatly in their backgrounds, their make-up, their desires, needs and strengths and therefore she sees the importance of getting to know each client individually before collaboratively deciding the best way forward.
-I am primarily trained in Cognitive-Behavioural Therapy (CBT) and Psychodynamic Psychotherapy (see below for a description of each) and therefore draws on each or both of these, along with Motivational Interviewing, Compassion-Based Theory, Interpersonal Theory, Systemic therapy and mindfulness techniques, depending on the needs and desires of the client.
+I originally trained in Cognitive-Behavioural Therapy (CBT) and Psychodynamic Psychotherapy, however more recently I have trained in Eye Movement Desensitisation and Reprocessing (EMDR) and Cognitive-Analytical Therapy (CAT) techniques, which I integrate heavily into my work (see below for a description of each).
+I also draw on aspects of other approaches I have trained in, including Compassion-Based Theory, Acceptance and Commitment Therapy and Mindfulness techniques, depending on the needs and desires of the client.

 Often clients do not know what type of therapy they want or need before they embark on the process.
 In addition their desires, needs and availability may change throughout therapy.
 I will spend time with you to explore what brought you to therapy and what you hope to get from it, and together you will decide on the most effective way forward.
-I benefit from being able to offer shorter-term more solution-focused Cognitive-Behavioural Therapy to clients wanting strategies and techniques to manage their mood, and longer-term more in-depth Psychodynamic Psychotherapy to clients wanting a better understanding of their unconscious processes through exploration of their earlier experiences and relationships.
-In addition she can skillfully integrate these models to best address the client’s issues and goals.
+I benefit from being able to offer shorter-term more solution-focused CBT to clients wanting strategies and techniques to manage their mood, and longer-term more in-depth Psychodynamic Psychotherapy to clients wanting a better understanding of their unconscious processes through exploration of their earlier experiences and relationships, or CAT which offers a combination of the two with a strong focus on relational dynamics.
+In addition my EMDR skills can be used to help work through past traumas.
+I can integrate these models to best address the client’s needs and goals.

-Below is a more in-depth explanation of my two main approaches:
+Below is a more in-depth explanation of my four main approaches:

 Cognitive-behavioural therapy (CBT) is based on the idea that how we think about a situation, impacts the way we respond to it.
 It is believed that unhelpful thoughts also impact one’s mood and physiology, and vice versa, creating a negative cycle.
 I work with clients to help them identify and challenge their unhelpful thoughts and assumptions, use mindfulness techniques, and/or shift/alter their behaviours to help break the negative cycle and improve their emotional well-being.
 It has been found to be a particularly helpful therapeutic model to help tackle depression, anxiety, panic, obsessive compulsive disorder, post-traumatic stress, chronic fatigue, eating disorders, pain and anger management and problem/pathological gambling.